domenic/promises-unwrapping/README.md

 ## The Promise Constructor

-The `Promise` constructor is the %Promise% intrinsic object and the initial value of the `Promise` property of the global object.
-When `Promise` is called as a function rather than as a constructor, it initiializes its `this` value with the internal state necessary to support the `Promise.prototype` methods.
+The Promise constructor is the %Promise% intrinsic object and the initial value of the `Promise` property of the global object.
+When `Promise` is called as a function rather than as a constructor, it initiializes its **this** value with the internal state necessary to support the `Promise.prototype` methods.

 The `Promise` constructor is designed to be subclassable.
 It may be used as the value of an `extends` clause of a class declaration.
-Subclass constructors that intended to inherit the specified `Promise` behavior must include a `super` call to the `Promise` constructor to initialize the `[[IsPromise]]` state of subclass instances.
+Subclass constructors that intended to inherit the specified `Promise` behavior must include a `super` call to the `Promise` constructor.

 ### Promise ( resolver )